adaptris/interlok-docs/docs/pages/ui/ui-saved-config-projects.md

----
-title: Saved Config Projects
-keywords: interlok
-tags: [ui]
-sidebar: home_sidebar
-permalink: ui-saved-config-projects.html
-toc: false
-summary: The saved config projects list allows you to easily save and re-open adapter configuration projects.
+> **Summary:** The saved config projects list allows you to easily save and re-open adapter configuration projects.
----

 ## Getting Started ##